ablaom/MLJTuning.jl/README.md

   natively (by adding code to [/src/strategies](/src/strategies)) or by importing and implementing an interface provided by this repo

-- a component of the MLJ [stack](https://github.com/alan-turing-institute/MLJ.jl#the-mlj-universe) which does not have [MLJModels](https://github.com/alan-turing-institute/MLJModels.jl) as a dependency (no ability to search and load registered MLJ models) but does depend on [MLJBase](https://github.com/alan-turing-institute/MLJBase.jl) and, in particular, on the resampling functionality currently residing there
+MLJTuning is a component of the MLJ [stack](https://github.com/alan-turing-institute/MLJ.jl#the-mlj-universe) which does not have [MLJModels](https://github.com/alan-turing-institute/MLJModels.jl) as a dependency (no ability to search and load registered MLJ models).
+It does however depend on [MLJBase](https://github.com/alan-turing-institute/MLJBase.jl) and, in particular, on the resampling functionality currently residing there.

 ## What's provided here?